JamesCC/VMXProxyPy/readme.md

 The heart of VMXProxy is a python script.
 It accepts command line parameters.

-    $ python vmxproxypy -h
+    $ python -m VMXProxy -h
-    Usage: vmxproxypy [options]
+    usage: VMXProxy [-h] [-q] [-v] [-s PORT] [-b BAUD] [-n PORT] [-p FILE] [-z MS] [-x X] [--version] [-g]

     Roland VMixer interface adaptor.
 It can run in three modes.

-     1. Provide a network serial interface, specifically to handle the Roland VMixer protocol  (--serial and --net options supplied)
-     2. Provide an emulation of a VMixer over the network  (if no --serial option)
+     1. Simulation of VMX Proxy over a network  (if no --serial option)
-     3. Provide an emulation of a VMixer over serial  (if no --net option)
+     2. Simulation of a VMixer itself over serial  (if no --net option)

-    Options:
+     3. VMX Proxy - provide a bridge, specifically to handle the Roland VMixer protocol from network to serial port  (--serial and --net options supplied)

+    optional arguments:
       -h, --help            show this help message and exit -q, --quiet           quiet mode
       -v, --verbose         show debug
-      -s PORT, --serial=PORT
+      -s PORT, --serial PORT
                             use serial port as proxy
-      -b BAUD, --baud=BAUD  serial port baud rate
+      -b BAUD, --baud BAUD  serial port baud rate
-      -n PORT, --net=PORT   set host_port_number for network -p FILE, --passcodefile=FILE
+      -n PORT, --net PORT   set host_port_number for network -p FILE, --passcodefile FILE
                             use passcode authentication
-      -z MS, --delay=MS     (debug) set random delay -x X, --discard=X     (debug) set discard rate --version             show version
+      -z MS, --delay MS     (debug) set random delay -x X, --discard X     (debug) set discard rate --version             show version
+      -g, --gui             show GUI for altering configuration

+The script is compatible with both Python 2.7 and Python 3.6.

+The -g option will present a GUI for providing the configuration or altering options already provided on the command line.

 Windows users can use a compiled version of the script, to avoid needing to install python.
+By default it start the GUI.

 ## Initialisation Files

 There are two initialisation files read by VMXProxy on startup - passcodes.txt, and simrc.txt.
 The location of these files are important, so don't move them.

+These files are stored in the root of the project.
+For windows this is C:/Program Files/VMXProxy and users may need admin privaledges to alter these files.

 ### Access Control - passcodes.txt